akai-org/ClubHub-Backend/backend/documentation.md

 # API endpoints

 ### 1. /login
 Logs in user based on given credentials.
 If User is registerd response will be succesfull and will return authorization token for login session.
-This token should be later used for user authentication.
+This token should be later used for user authentication.<br>
+If user has provided "Atuhorization" header will return that User has authenticated himself with token.
+If login action is not succesfull then variable "success" is false, otherwise true. "auth" is variable holding authorization token for user next API calls in order to identify him.
+If during API call there will be an error varaible "error" will be added with value true.
 ``` json
 request{
     email : {type: string, required : true},